 Art.
 123(2) EPC does not only apply to things that have been added to claims.
 It can also apply where a feature has been broadened.
-In one hypothetical example, imagine a claim that referred to a haptic device need to be amended during prosecution to overcome prior art, and the description may give examples of sensing units that included a temperature sensor, a pressure sensor and a galvanic response sensor.
-Seeking to obtain the broadest protection possible the claim may be amended to refer would cover the three specific examples described in the specification.
+In one hypothetical example, imagine a claim that referred to a haptic device including a sensing during prosecution to overcome prior art, and the description may give examples of sensing units that included a temperature sensor, a pressure sensor and a galvanic response sensor.
+Seeking to obtain the broadest protection possible the claim may be amended that would cover the three specific examples described in the specification.
 However, such an amendment may be objected to as an intermediate generalisation, if the language was not present in the application as filed.
-In the eyes of the EPO there is only a direct and unambiguous disclosure of more specific examples of a temperature sensor, a pressure sensor and a galvanic response sensor.
+In the eyes of the EPO there is only a direct and unambiguous disclosure of a "sensing unit" in general terms, and the more specific examples of a temperature sensor, a pressure sensor and a galvanic response sensor.